CutieDaisy/notes/christian-theology/The Multiple Functions of The Sacraments.md

 - **Historical Development**: Various interpretations of the sacraments' roles have emerged throughout Christian theological history.
 - **Four Key Views**: In this summary we shall look at four significant perspectives on the sacraments' functions.
-- **Compatibility**: These views we are going to look at are not mutually exclusive; for instance, the idea that sacraments convey grace aligns with the belief that they reassure believers of God's promises.
+- **Compatibility**: These views are not mutually exclusive; for instance, the idea that sacraments convey grace aligns with the belief that they reassure believers of God's promises.
 - **Debate Focus**: The main debate revolves around which functions are essential for a proper understanding of the sacraments.
 <!-- - **Theological Approaches**: Most theologians incorporate multiple themes in their overall approach to sacraments, though they may emphasize different aspects. -->

+1st Function of the Sacraments
 ## Sacraments convey Grace ----------------------------------------------------------------------

 - **Medieval Emphasis**: Medieval writers insisted that sacraments convey the grace they signify.
 - **Early Traces**: For instance, Ignatius of Antioch describe the Eucharist as “the medicine of immortality.”
-- **Ambrose of Milan**: In the fourth century, Ambrose argued that the Holy Spirit, through baptism, effects regeneration.
+- **Ambrose of Milan**: In the fourth century, Ambrose of Milan argued that the Holy Spirit, through baptism, effects regeneration.
-- **Augustine's Distinction**: Augustine distinguished between the sacrament as a sign and it as a "force" (virtus).
+- **Augustine's Distinction**: Also Augustine distinguished between the sacrament as a sign and it as a "force" (virtus).
-- For Augustine and his medieval successors, a major function of the sacraments is the efficacious bestowal of grace.
+- For Augustine and successors, a major function of the sacraments is the efficacious bestowal of grace.

-- **Duns Scotus' View**: Medieval writers sympathetic to Duns Scotus argued against the idea that sacraments strictly cause grace.
+- **Duns Scotus' View**: Moreover, Medieval writers sympathetic to Duns Scotus argued against the idea that sacraments strictly cause grace.
 - Peter of Aquila, (clarifying Peter Lombard statement on the subject) emphasized that sacraments do not cause grace by themselves; rather, it is God who effects grace.
-- **Causa Sine Qua Non**: Sacraments are to be seen as indispensable preconditions (causa sine qua non) rather than direct causes of grace.
+- **Causa Sine Qua Non**: Therefore, sacraments according to these writers are to be seen as indispensable preconditions (causa sine qua non) rather than direct causes of grace.
 - Catholic Theology also insists that God is the agent, remote efficient cause, and the final cause of grace in any legitimate theory of sacramental causality.

 # Rejection by Reformers